| In some states, couples can become legally married by living together for a

 in that state, then such marriage will be considered valid if the parties then reside in

-Kentucky law does not provide for a common-law marriage.
-LOUISIANA
+KENTUCKYKentucky law does not provide for a common-law marriage.

 recognize the validity of a common-law marriage if valid in the state where it was formed.

-Massachusetts law does not provide for a common-law marriage.
-MICHIGAN
+MASSACHUSETTSMassachusetts law does not provide for a common-law marriage.

-Minnesota law does not provide for a common-law marriage.
-MISSISSIPPI
+MINNESOTAMinnesota law does not provide for a common-law marriage.

 requires parties to obtain a marriage license in accordance with the statutes.
 However,